-Artificial sweeteners, such as aspartame (Equal) and sucralose (Splenda), are used to sweeten drinks and other foods without adding calories.
+Including things such as aspartame (Equal) and sucralose (Splenda), artificial sweeteners are used to sweeten drinks and other foods without adding calories.
 They’re useful for those who may want to avoid added calories but who still want to enjoy sweet beverages and treats.
 There’s some evidence, however, that artificial sweeteners may have unintended effects on our body’s processes, including hormone production.
 Some artificial sweeteners may also cause digestive issues in specific individuals.

 Artificial sweeteners typically have zero or very limited calories and also tend to be extremely sweet, much sweeter than sugar, so less is required to sweeten foods.
 Most artificial sweeteners are a poor choice for baking, however, despite being ultrasweet.

-Sugar alcohols, such as xylitol and erythritol, have fewer calories than sugar and occur naturally in fruits and vegetables.
+Common sugar alcohols like xylitol and erythritol have fewer calories than sugar and occur naturally in fruits and vegetables.
 They’re often used to sweeten processed foods, and research shows that certain sugar alcohols actually improve dental health.
 The downside?
 Sugar alcohols may lead to gastrointestinal distress if consumed in large quantities.

 The most significant difference between sugar and sugar substitutes is the number of calories.
 Often, sugar substitutes have zero or very few calories.
 Most natural sweeteners, however, contain just as many (if not more) calories compared to sugar.

 Some studies show that eating foods with zero-calorie sweeteners may have the opposite effect intended and may promote weight gain.
 For instance, some research shows that an increased intake of very sweet substitutes may boost one’s desire for sweetened foods.
 There’s also no telling what the long-term impact of consuming sugar substitutes may have on the body and overall health.